-One of the first large projects I managed was a UK government web site.
-We delivered all the initially requested features on time and to budget.
-On the launch day we went to a restaurant to celebrate and as I took a seat next to the client I remember feeling pretty pleased with myself.
-That feeling didn't last long!
-When I started to talk with her it quickly became clear she wasn't happy.
+One of the first large projects I managed was a UK government website.
+We delivered all the initially requested features on time and within budget.
+On the launch day, we went to a restaurant to celebrate, and as I sat next to the client, I remember feeling pretty pleased with myself.
+However, that feeling didn't last long!
+When I started talking with her, it became clear she wasn't happy.

 She was frustrated.
-A few weeks before launch her team had realized they wanted some other things added to the initial requirements.
-Our change control process had prevented them from adding these items.
-I tried to explain to her that this would have significantly delayed things, and how important hitting the deadline had been, but it didn't help her mood.
+A few weeks before launch, her team realized they wanted other things added to the initial requirements.
+Unfortunately, our change control process prevented them from adding these items.
+I tried to explain to her that this would have significantly delayed things and the importance of hitting the deadline, but it didn't help her mood.

 This experience taught me that sometimes you could hit all the initial objectives, so in theory, your project is a success, but you still have an unhappy client.
 It also taught me that it is tough for clients to outline their requirements at the beginning of a project.
 Often, when they start seeing what we are creating for them, they realize what is possible and what would be helpful.